Manchester United - Crystal Palace: How to watch, start time, team news

 Team news: Manchester United – Crystal Palace (INJURY REPORT)

-Paul Pogba is a doubt for United as he continues to get back in shape after COVID-19 quarantine, though Solskjaer noted the Frenchman gets himself ready quickly.
-Mason Greenwood is questionable, while Axel Tuanzebe is out.
-Nemanja Matic, Juan Mata, Fred, Aaron Wan-Bissaka, and Eric Bailly are all facing fitness tests, with The Manchester Evening News expecting Wan-Bissaka to face his former team.
+Paul Pogba starts for Man United as he continues to get back in shape after COVID-19 quarantine, as Solskjaer noted the Frenchman gets himself ready quickly.
+Mason Greenwood is on the bench, while Timothy Fosu-Mensah starts at right with Aaron Wan-Bissaka only fit enough for the bench.
+Donny van de Beek is also on the bench.

-Mamadou Sakho, Christian Benteke, and Connor Wickham are all back training for Palace, and Jairo Riedewald should be returning soon.
-All are fitness concerns.

 What they’re saying